sk3l/arcana/Tools/Vim/build-from-src.md

 2. Use the host package manager to install any compile/run time dependencies you wish add to your ViM build.
 For example, using Red Hat YUM, you can pull in packages required for ViM Lua and Python features like thus:

-   sudo yum install -y lua lua-devel luajit luajit-devel python36 python36-devel
+   sudo yum install -y lua lua-devel luajit luajit-devel python python-devel python36 python36-devel

 3. Change directory into `vim/src` folder; run `./configure` script with features you wish to turn on, for example: